-Moreover, it’s important to listen to the harmony in well-known songs; learning chordal relationships and popular progressions that could be used in your future career.
+Moreover, it’s important to listen to the harmony in well-known songs.
+As well as learning chordal relationships and popular progressions that could be used in your future career.

-Songwriters can learn from these progressions and include them in their own work.
-Having a bank of popular progressions in the back of your mind can be a great get out of jail free card when needing some quick chords.
+Moreover, songwriters can learn from these progressions and include them in their own work.
+Also, having a bank of popular progressions in the back of your mind can be a great get-out-of-jail-free card when needing some quick chords.

 What Is A Chord Progression?

 Firstly, chord progressions, also known as chord sequences, are the building blocks of any song.